RomanCPodolski/satre/README.md

 # Satre

-I think therefore I am.
+Congito ergo sum - I think therefore I am.

-Satre is a library for proportional and first order logic.
+Satre is a library for proportional and first order logic problem solving in ruby.
 It was inspired by the book ['Handbook of practical logic and automated reasoning' by Harrison, J (2009)](http://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/handbook-practical-logic-and-automated-reasoning).

 This project originated at the [Technical University Munich](http://www.tum.de) as a students project in the lecture ['Basics of Artificial Intelligence'](http://www6.in.tum.de/Main/TeachingWs2014KuenstlicheIntelligenz).